MENU

-Euglena Group Human Rights Declaration
+Euglena Group's Declaration of Human Rights

 Our group adheres to the Universal Bill of Human Rights (Universal Declaration of Human Rights, International Covenant on Economic, Social and Cultural Rights, International Covenant on Civil and Political Rights), International Labor Organization's Fundamentals of Work, etc. We endorse the ten principles of the United Nations Global Compact, the United Nations Declaration on Principles and Rights, and the United Nations Guiding Principles on Business and Human Rights, and promote respect for human rights.